KE-Johnston1/m365-support-and-troubleshooting-/onedrive/sync-issues.md

+OneDrive Sync Issues
 Scenario
-OneDrive showing a red X on Desktop folder
+OneDrive showing a red X on the Desktop folder

 What the user reports
 “My Desktop isn’t syncing and I see a red X.”

 Steps taken
 Open OneDrive settings
-Check Account tab
+Check the Account tab
-Unlink and re link account
+Unlink and re link the account
 Run OneDrive reset
 Confirm Known Folder Move is enabled
 Sync restored